g0rbe/CEH/06_System_Hacking.md

 ### Password Cracking Countermeasures

-- Change default password
+- Change default passwords
 - Do not store/save passwords in applications
 - Do not use guessable passwords
-- Set strong password
+- Set a strong password
 - Password encryption
 - Keep credentials secure and secret
 - Enable SYSKEY